mitosis-project/mitosis-asplos20-artifact/README.md

 ```
 make mitosis-page-table-dump
 ```

 Deploying
 ---------

+Just clonse the artifact on the machine you want to run it on.

+**For deploying on a remote machine only.**

-To deploy the binaries and scripts, just clone the repository on the target machine.
-Or you can set your target host-name and directory in `./scripts/site_config.sh`
+To deploy the binaries and scripts on a remote machine, just clone the repository locally, and specify the target host-name you want to run the artifact on in `./scripts/site_config.sh`.
+Then run the following script locally.

 ```
 ./scripts/deploy.sh